Asalvs/Web-Scraping-Mars-News-and-Weather-Data-Summary/README.md

-# Web-scraping

-I used web scraping techniques to extract information about Mars from two different sources.
-In Part 1, I scraped the Mars News website to extract the titles and preview text of news articles.
-I used Beautiful Soup to extract text elements from the website, and stored the results in Python data structures, including dictionaries and lists.

-In Part 2, I scraped and analyzed Mars weather data from the Mars Temperature Data Site.
-I used automated browsing to visit the website and identify which elements to scrape.
-Then, I extracted the data using Beautiful Soup and Pandas, cleaned and manipulated the data, and performed some basic analysis, such as calculating summary statistics and creating visualizations.
-This analysis help you understand the climate patterns on Mars and inform future missions to the planet.
+# Web Scraping Mars News and Weather Data - Summary

+This project focused on extracting and analyzing Mars news articles and weather data from websites using web scraping techniques.

+## Overview

+The goal of this project was to:

+1. Scrape titles and preview text from Mars news articles.
+2. Scrape and analyze Mars weather data in an HTML table.

+## Tools and Technologies

+- Python
+- Jupyter Notebook
+- Beautiful Soup
+- Splinter
+- Pandas

+## Project Structure

+### Part 1: Mars News Scraping

+1. Used automated browsing with Splinter to visit the Mars news site.
+2. Created a Beautiful Soup object to parse the HTML content.
+3. Extracted the titles and preview text of the news articles.
+4. Stored the scraping results in a list of dictionaries with 'title' and 'preview' keys.
+5. Printed the list in the Jupyter Notebook.
+6. Optionally, stored the scraped data in a JSON file for easier sharing.

+### Part 2: Mars Weather Data Scraping and Analysis

+1. Used automated browsing with Splinter to visit the Mars Temperature Data Site.
+2. Created a Beautiful Soup object to scrape the data in the HTML table.
+3. Assembled the scraped data into a Pandas DataFrame with appropriate column headings.
+4. Examined and cast the data types to appropriate datetime, int, or float data types if necessary.
+5. Analyzed the dataset to answer questions related to Martian months, days, temperature, and atmospheric pressure.
+6. Visualized the results using bar charts and line plots.
+7. Exported the DataFrame to a CSV file.

+## Conclusion

+This project demonstrated the ability to effectively use web scraping techniques to collect and analyze data from Mars-related websites.
+The findings provide valuable insights into Martian months, days, temperature, and atmospheric pressure.